simonlindholm/locationbar2/README.md

 It has one new feature: on a URL like a?b#c, you can click the ?b and #c parts.

-It's still pretty buggy, and I'm not planning to maintain it.
+It's still pretty buggy, and I'm not planning to actively maintain it.